Kim-JeongHan/rust_cmake_template/README.md

 ## License

-This project is provided as an educational example.
-Feel free to use it as a starting point for your own Rust-C++ integration projects.
+This template is provided as a starting point for Rust-C++ integration projects.
+Feel free to use and modify it for your own projects.